Hygge Interior Design — 10 Ways to Embrace The Danish Concept of Simplicity & Contentment

 (Image credit: Isabella Rider)

-Nature is a key ingredient to a hygge-inspired interior, thanks to its calming powers and that instinctive joy we derive from being connected with it.
+Nature is a key ingredient in hygge interior design, thanks to its calming powers and that instinctive joy we derive from being connected with it.
 “Surrounding yourself with natural elements has a healing effect on mood and calms a restless mind,” explains Pia.
-She recommends decorating your home with lots of plants, rocks, crystals and wood.
+She recommends decorating your home with lots of plants, rocks, crystals and wood, or having an indoor garden.

 shelving with collected objets on it